The Presentation of the Lord

-Between May 13 and October 13, 1917, Lúcia dos Santos and her cousins Jacinta and Francisco Marto, Portuguese shepherds from Aljustrel, received apparitions of Our Lady at Cova da Iria, near Fatima, a city 110 miles north of Lisbon.
+Between May 13 and October 13, 1917, the Blessed Virgin Mary appeared six times near Fatima, a city 110 miles north of Lisbon.
+She visited three Portuguese shepherd children: Lúcia dos Santos and her cousins Jacinta and Francisco Marto, Portuguese shepherds from Aljustrel.
 At that time, Europe was involved in an extremely bloody war.
 Portugal itself was in political turmoil, having overthrown its monarchy in 1910; the government disbanded religious organizations soon after.

 At the first appearance, Mary asked the children to return to that spot on the thirteenth of each month for the next six months.
-She also asked them to learn to read and write and to pray the rosary “to obtain peace for the world and the end of the war.”
+Mary repeatedly asked the children to offer themselves in prayer and penance “to obtain peace for the world and the end of the war,” the First World War then ravaging Europe.
 They were to pray for sinners and for the conversion of Russia, which had recently overthrown Czar Nicholas II and was soon to fall under communism.
 Up to 90,000 people gathered for Mary’s final apparition on October 13, 1917.

 St. Gabriel of Our Lady of Sorrows

 Francesco Possenti was born on 1 March 1838, in Assisi, Italy, the eleventh of thirteen children.
 While he was only 4 years old, his family suffered the loss of their infant daughter Rosa, 7-year old Adele; and their mother, Agnes.
 Although he was known for his piety, he was something of a ladies man, and was fond of music and dancing, of theater and hunting.